ralaplines1988/projects/js-code/README.md

 ### operating order in js.

-depanding on diffrent operator, some of them are right to left, or left to right.
+Depanding on diffrent operator, some of them are right to left, or left to right.